adamblumoff/debate-bench/docs/config-guide.md

 - `id` is the internal handle used in outputs; avoid slashes/spaces (the interactive picker auto-normalizes to dash).
 - Debate turn length is primarily controlled by per-round `max_tokens`/`token_limit` in `configs/config.yaml`. `token_limit` in `models.yaml` only matters if a round token limit ends up unset (or for future providers).
 - Additional OpenRouter request params can be placed in `parameters` (e.g., `timeout`, `retries`, `backoff`).
+- Optional `role` fields are accepted but currently ignored by runtime.

 ---